Continuous-time multifarious systems -- Part II: non-reciprocal multifarious self-organization: Simulations

-contains the contribution from the non-reciprocal interactions.
+where $\mathcal{H}$ is defined in Eq.~\eqref{eq:Hamiltonian} and $\Lambda$ is defined in Eq.~\eqref{eq:Lambda}.
 If the reaction is accepted then the system is correspondingly updated, otherwise the system remains unchanged.
 This processes is repeated for the desired simulation time.